 Controlling parents tend to be anxious, paranoid and possessive.
 They struggle with true intimacy and can be extremely defensive.
 They take conflicts personally, very rarely apologise and it is almost impossible to disagree with them without receiving a forceful backlash.

-In the following paragraphs, we will focus on discussing the characteristics of parents who tend to be ‘fearful and controlling’, whose hyper-defensive behaviours are mostly driven by their fears of the world and their inability to tolerate vulnerabilities.
+In the following paragraphs, we will focus on discussing the characteristics of parents who tend to be ‘fearful and controlling’, whose hyper-defensive behaviours are mostly driven by their fears of the world and their inability to tolerate vulnerability.

-Parents with fearful and controlling tendencies believe they are protecting you and take pride in their role as your guardian.
+Controlling parents with fearful tendencies believe they are protecting you and take pride in their role as your guardian.
 What they might actually be doing, however, is smothering you and roping you into a symbiotic relationship.
 Their caretaking comes with a price − they expect absolute loyalty and obedience from you.
 They may put a limit on your social life, pull you into their protective bubble, and regard your natural desire to venture out as a betrayal.
 If they fail to restrict you through orders and commands, they may resort to manipulative strategies such as guilt-tripping, depriving you of attention or threatening to withdraw financial support.
-When things do not go well in their marriage, they may recruit you to be ‘on their side’ against their spouse, locking you in a dysfunctional, triangulated dynamic.
+When things do not go well in their marriage, they may recruit you to be ‘on their side’ against their spouse, locking you into a dysfunctional, triangulated dynamic.

 Unlike anxious parents who are demonstrably frail, parents with fearful and controlling tendencies have an impenetrable ‘hard shell’.
-They may be high achievers in their career, and in the outside world they come across as competent and confident parents.
+They may be high achievers in their career, and to the outside world they come across as competent and confident parents.
 However, underneath is a thick layer of defensive denial.
 Their fierce facade is there to compensate for how lost and unloved they feel in this precarious world.

 Since they have a limited capacity to tolerate genuine closeness, they tend to isolate themselves socially and psychologically.
 They maintain a close and private life, have few friends and dislike inviting people into their home.
 They are fearful of being exposed, but at the same time, they feel isolated.
-Their fear is that no one will ever understands or empathise with them, yet their paranoia and negativity keep them lost in a world of their own.
+Their fear is that no one will ever understand or empathise with them, yet their paranoia and negativity keep them lost in a world of their own.

 Parents with fearful and controlling tendencies may put up a strong front and appear competent, but inside they are afraid of many things that are fundamental to life − change, making mistakes, the unknown, the inevitability of sickness and death.
 This means they are always on edge and their emotions are always close to boiling over.
-Even minor mishaps and injuries can overwhelm them and, when they do, they can break out into a hysterical state, such as screaming and crying in an animalistic and uncontrollable way.
+Even minor mishaps and injuries can overwhelm them and, when that occurs, they can break into a hysterical state, such as screaming and crying in an animalistic and uncontrollable way.
 As a child, witnessing these disturbing scenes can traumatise your young psyche.
 Unfortunately, you were trapped in a situation where you had no choice but to be subjected to their unpredictable emotional storms, sudden outbursts of anger and hysteria.
 This may have traumatised your young psyche, causing you to fear your own and other peoples’ anger.

 “A bird cannot love freely when caged.”

 It is worth bearing in mind that while the above descriptions capture some parents’ predominant behaviours, it is not the entirety of who they are.
-Just as there are no ‘perfect parents’, very rarely are parents ‘all bad’.
+Just as there are no ‘perfect parents’, very rarely are their parents who are ‘all bad’.
 A useful way to think about this is to see their fearful-controlling tendencies as a ‘mode’.
 They may flip into this mode much more frequently than other people do, but alongside this ‘fearful and controlling mode’, they may have a ‘loving mode’, or a ‘calm, caring mode’.

 “The fear of abandonment forced me to comply as a child, but I’m not forced to comply anymore.
 The key people in my life did reject me for telling the truth about my abuse, but I’m not alone.
 Even if the consequence for telling the truth is rejection from everyone I know, that’s not the same death threat that it was when I was a child.
 I’m a self-sufficient adult and abandonment no longer means the end of my life.”

-Sometimes, to free yourself, you must relinquish the hope that they will treat you with the love and respect you need.
+Sometimes, to free yourself, you must relinquish your hope that they will treat you with the love and respect that you need.
 When you take the plunge and separate from them, they may react with aggression, threats or accusations.
 They may frame you as a traitor, ungrateful or selfish.
 The rigidity of their lifelong defence mechanisms prevents them from being truly empathic, authentic and able to see your perspective.
 They may continue to be overbearing, hysterical and argumentative for the rest of their life, and there is little you can do about it.
 It can be excruciating to grapple with, but the reality is that no amount of explanation will gain you justice or fairness.
-The more time and energy you invest in this losing battle, the further away you move from the life you truly want.
+The more time and energy you invest in this losing battle, the further you move away from the life you truly want.
 You can negotiate the terms of your communication, but you cannot bend their personalities.
-You can control your actions and the efforts you make, but you have little control over the outcome.
+You can control your actions and the efforts you make, but you have little control over the outcomes.
 By releasing your judgement and the need to control, you are freeing yourself.